9/11/2016 ~ US Election Result: Trump triumphs over Clinton. A day many would rather forget!

-9/11/2016 a day many would rather forget.
-11/11/1918 a day we must never forget.
+11/11/1918 ~ A day we must never forget.

-Today is 11th November 2016, Armistice Day.
-98 years since the brave soldiers of the Great War lay down their arms for the last time along the western front.
-Almost a century past but now and always we will remember and give thanks for their selflessness, heroism and sacrifice.
+It has now been 98 years since the brave soldiers of The Great War lay down their arms for the last time along the western front.
+Almost a century past, but now and always we will remember and give thanks for their selflessness, heroism and sacrifice.

-On the 11th November 1918 the guns fell silent and finally four long years of fighting came to an end.
+On the 11th November 1918 the guns fell silent, and finally, four long years of fighting came to an end.
 The Armistice of Compiègne led to six more months of negotiations which resulted in the Treaty of Versailles, effectively concluding the First World War.

-Today we should all take time to commemorate servicemen and women past and present.
+Today, we should all take time to commemorate servicemen and women, past and present.
 It is our moral duty to show appreciation for all who have fought for our protection, for peace, stability and liberty.

-However, being a woman with a physical disability, I feel compelled to comment since he has caused offence to all minority groups throughout his campaign.
-On a personal note, I find it shocking and unnerving that a bigoted, misogynistic, ableist, racist, xenophobic, ignorant narcissist can acquire such popularity and power.
+However, being a woman with a physical disability, I feel compelled to comment on his offensive attitude towards minority groups throughout his controversial campaign.
+On a personal note, I find it shocking and unnerving that a bigoted, misogynistic, ableist, racist, xenophobic, ignorant narcissist can acquire such popularity and power!

-The fact is Trump achieved marginal wins in several large states meaning that, like it or not, he will be the 45th President of the United States of America.
-We must now accept and respect the result and come together in an organised and peaceful manner in order to move forward with positive intentions.
+The fact is, Trump achieved marginal wins in several large states, meaning that, like it or not, he will be the 45th President of the United States of America.
+We must now accept and respect the result and unite in an organised and peaceful manner, in order to move forward with positive intentions.

 Violence and disorder has already broken out in America following the news of Trump’s success.
 People are wreaking havoc, causing damage and fighting each other in angry desperation.
-The widespread fear and distress is understandable but nothing positive can be achieved from hostility.
+The widespread fear and distress is understandable, but nothing positive can be achieved from hostility.

 Even in times of war, humanity will prevail and divisions can be broken down.
 The Christmas truce of 1914 demonstrates how opposing forces put aside their differences, if only temporarily.

-On Christmas Eve a ceasefire along the western front saw British and German troops greet each other in no-man’s land to exchange pleasantries, take photos, play football and bury their dead before returning to their trenches.
+On Christmas Eve, a ceasefire along the western front saw British and German troops greet each other in no-man’s land to exchange pleasantries, take photos, play football and bury their dead before returning to their trenches.

-A decision has been made, Trump will be the President.
+A decision has been made, like it or not; Trump will be the President of the United States.
 We can’t and shouldn’t fight this decision.
 We need to offer support, goodwill and compassion to all.
 One day at a time.